thruflo/weblayer/doc/userguide.rst

 Bootstrapping
 -------------

-Next, we create :py:obj:`application`, a bootstrapped :py:class:`weblayer.wsgi.WSGIApplication`:
+Next, we bootstrap a :py:class:`weblayer.wsgi.WSGIApplication` with some hardcoded application settings and the :ref:`url mapping` we defined above:

 .. literalinclude:: ../src/weblayer/examples/helloworld.py
-   :lines: 17-18
+   :lines: 17-24

 :py:class:`weblayer.bootstrap.Bootstrapper` is a helper class that simplifies component registration.
 You can use it "out of the box", as we do above, or you can use it to override specific components.